spatie/laravel-translation-loader/README.md

 You can still keep using the default language files as well.
 If a requested translation is present in both the database and the language files, the database version will be returned.

-If you need to store/override json translation lines, just create a normal LanguageLine with `group => '*'`.
+If you need to store/override JSON translation lines, just create a normal LanguageLine with `group => '*'`.

 ## Creating your own translation providers

-This package ships with a translation provider than can fetch translations from the database.
-If you're storing your translations in a yaml-file, a csv-file, or ... you can easily extend this package by creating your own translation provider.
+This package ships with a translation provider that can fetch translations from the database.
+If you're storing your translations in a yaml-file, a csv-file, etc., you can easily extend this package by creating your own translation provider.

 A translation provider can be any class that implements the `Spatie\TranslationLoader\TranslationLoaders\TranslationLoader`-interface.
 It contains only one method: